polarhive/site/content/blog/indiafoss-2024/index.md

 Nikhil and Madhav took part and wont the wikirace.
 Nikhil is also known as [@heftymouse](https://heftymouse.me) online.
 Sasank as [@decentparadox](https://decentparadox.site) I know Nikhil from my JEE/high-school days.
 They're a part of [bi0s](https://bi0s.in/): a infosec/CTF club at their college.

+I also met [Pranavjeet](https://github.com/Pranavjeet-Naidu), and [Shailja](https://github.com/euphoricair7) from college, I accompanied them for the Mecha and UrbanEmissions talks.

 ![wiki race](wiki.jpg)

 ##  A lightsaber: ft. [absurd.industries](https://absurd.industries/)